 Yield is inversely proportional to the bond price.
 Regardless of the bond price, the coupon always stays the same.
 Investors also refer to bond yield as yield to maturity(YTM).
 It is the overall sum of all the interest payments received by the investor and the profit or loss that occurred.

-Yield to maturity somehow helps in the comparison between different types of maturities and coupons.
-It involves a complex calculation and includes factors such as the bond’s coupon rate, bond price, time remaining for maturity, face value, and bond price difference.
+Yield to maturity somehow helps compare different types of maturities and coupons.
+It involves a complex calculation and includes factors such as the bond’s coupon rate, bond price, time remaining for maturity, face value, and the bond price difference.

 What is Bond Price?